Kyle Muller: Atlanta Braves

 Muller did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 After the year, the Braves added Muller to their 40-man roster.

 On June 16, 2021, Muller was promoted to the major leagues for the first time after Tucker Davidson was placed on the injured list.
 He made his MLB debut that day, pitching one inning and allowing two runs against the Boston Red Sox.
-He made his first career start on June 21 against the New York Mets, allowing 1 run over 4 innings during the 4-2 loss.
+He made his first career start on June 21 against the New York Mets, allowing 1 run over 4 innings during the 4–2 loss.
 On July 3, Muller was optioned back down to Triple-A Gwinnett.
-In 2021 with the Braves he was 2-4 with a 4.17 ERA in nine games (8 starts).
+In 2021 with the Braves he was 2–4 with a 4.17 ERA in nine games (8 starts).

 Oakland Athletics

 On December 12, 2022, the Oakland Athletics acquired Muller from the Braves in a three-team trade in which the Atlanta Braves acquired Sean Murphy, the Brewers acquired William Contreras, Joel Payamps, and Justin Yeager, and the Athletics also acquired Manny Piña, Esteury Ruiz, Freddy Tarnok, and Royber Salinas.
+On March 24, 2023, Muller was named the Opening Day starter for Oakland.
+He pitched five innings against the Los Angeles Angels, yielding four hits and one earned run while recording one walk and three strikeouts.
+In 21 games (13 starts), he registered a 1–5 record and 7.60 ERA with 56 strikeouts across 77 innings pitched.

+Muller made 18 appearances for Oakland in 2024, compiling a 4.22 ERA with 35 strikeouts over 42 2/3 innings pitched.
+On August 13, 2024, Muller was designated for assignment by the Athletics.
+He cleared waivers and was sent outright to the Triple–A Las Vegas Aviators the next day.
+On September 11, the Athletics selected Muller's contract, adding him to their active roster.
+On November 1, 2024, he was removed from the 40–man roster and sent outright to Las Vegas, he elected free agency the following day.

+Chunichi Dragons

+On December 15, 2024, Muller signed with the Chunichi Dragons of Nippon Professional Baseball.

+Personal life

+His older brother, Chris, is also a Major League Baseball pitcher.